Gradually, the arabica typica gives way to more resistant varieties such as catigua and blue mountain

 Habitation Dion, located not far from Cabaret, is the perfect example of what Douglas Wiener describes.
 This plantation of about 4,200 square meters is one of the most relevant vestiges of the colonial coffee establishments identified in the country at the top of the Matheux range.

 Read also : Le café de Beaumont en péril

 This mode of production inherited from the colonizers did not survive after Haiti’s independence in 1804.
 “Most of the Africans who came to the colony knew how to grow coffee according to African customs” says Wiener.
 “They proceeded to cultivate in the shade.
 And therefore, colonial coffee made in full sun will be abandoned. »

 Since then, the very large coffee plantations have disappeared in Haiti to make way for a more sporadic culture where farmers grow their coffee trees around their homes.
 An INCAH estimate counts about 250,000 Haitian families grouped together in association for the production of coffee on their plot of land.

 Until 2012, arabica typica reigned supreme as the only variety of coffee produced in Haiti.
 Japan imports nearly five million bags of coffee a year and this country places the one produced in Haiti among the best, reveals Marcel Duret, a former Haitian ambassador to the great empire.

-Under Duvalier, the coffee will be overwhelmed.
-With the cultural control tools imposed by the dictatorship which implied brutality from the macoutes, revenue from coffee will mainly finance the construction of the SONAPI industrial park and the François Duvalier airport, which has now become the Toussaint Louverture national airport.
+Under Duvalier, coffee suffered a blow.
+With the cultural control tools imposed by the dictatorship which implied brutality from the macoutes, revenue from coffee mainly went to finance the construction of the SONAPI industrial park and the François Duvalier airport, which has now become the Toussaint Louverture national airport.